 Why is registry-based reporting better than claims-based reporting?

-- Report at least 3 measures for at least 50% of applicable Medicare Part B FFS patients seen during the reporting period (or all measures that apply if <3 apply).
+o Report at least three measures for at least 50% of applicable Medicare Part B FFS patients seen during the reporting period (or all measures that apply if more than three apply).

-- All reporting is tallied (by TIN/NPI), reporting and performance rates calculated, and resulting data is transmitted directly to CMS via secure web portal (immediate confirmation of “mission accomplished”).
+o All reporting is tallied (by TIN/NPI), reporting and performance rates calculated, and resulting data is transmitted directly to CMS via secure web portal (immediate confirmation).

 Can I submit both claims-based and registry-based data in the same participation period?

 Yes.
 CMS allows data submission by both claims-based reporting and registry-based reporting.
 If a provider submits participation data through both methods, CMS will evaluate the data from each submission method separately, and the data that most favorably reflects on the physician’s participation will be used (the data received from the registry and through claims will not be combined).
 Under these circumstances, filing your PQRS data through IM’s certified PQRS registry service can only help your group succeed, and could never hurt your chances for success.
 Because of the way the separate data streams are evaluated, submitting participation data through both methods is NOT considered “double dipping” by CMS with respect to reimbursements.